Stanley 157

 Stanley 157 is an Indian reserve of the Lac La Ronge Indian Band in Saskatchewan.
-It is 56 kilometres northeast of Lac la Ronge.
+It is adjacent to Stanley Mission.
 In the 2016 Canadian Census, it recorded a population of 1840 living in 451 of its 466 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 52 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.